Dolça Catalunya: Discourse and scope

 Dolça Catalunya's writings, which alternate Catalan and Spanish languages (often within the same sentences) and that are never signed by their authors, aim to create a discourse against what they define as Catalan nationalism and separatism through the use of topical manipulation and a wide range of anti-Catalanist, antigypsyist, islamophobic and other racist and homophobic discriminations.
 They have also openly published essays against sexual freedom and abortion rights.
 In fact, it has been described as one of the most Catalanophobic far-right propaganda websites among the existing ones in Spain, given its harsh criticism of Catalan language normalization policies but omitting Catalans as a cultural group in their publications.

 The anonymity of Dolça Catalunya is used to employ a tone that, while claiming itself as satiric and fresh, abuses of explicit insults, humiliation and mockery of civilians and political opponents -which is considered a common communication strategy from the contemporary European far right.
 By using a speech that advocates for the historical revisionism applied to the Hispanic Catalanism (a trend that moves away from the past Spanish colonialism to consider the only senseful existence of Catalonia as an indivisible part of Spain), Dolça Catalunya has contributed to promotes campaigns of gerrymandering and post-truths politics such as the fictional region of Tabarnia.
 Besides, it has also participated in public calls for neo-fascist protests in Barcelona.

-One of the most used examples by the website is the figure of the theologist Francesc Canals Vidal, a key ideologist of the Hispanic Catalanism that during the 70s participated in a Catholic movement to promote the vote against the Spanish Constitution after the end of Francoism.
-Regarding to linguistics, the website actively supports language secessionism of Catalan, Valencian and the Balearic Catalan, which has also led to attacks and mockery towards projects like the Catalan Wikipedia and its editing community, describing them as "fanatics", "propaganda" or "uncountably subsidized".
+One of the most used examples by the website is the figure of the theologist Francesc Canals Vidal, a key ideologist of the Hispanic Catalanism who during the 70s participated in a Catholic movement to promote the vote against the Spanish Constitution after the end of Francoism.
+Regarding linguistics, the website actively supports language secessionism of Catalan, Valencian and the Balearic Catalan, which has also led to attacks and mockery towards projects like the Catalan Wikipedia and its editing community, describing them as "fanatics", "propaganda" or "uncountably subsidized".

 Dolça Catalunya is considered to be a clickbait portal with a blog structure that does not meet the ethical criteria of journalism.
 Its content is framed within the populism, the sensationalism and the dissemination of fake news with a misrepresentation of the real, current events.
-One of its online marketing strategies, apart from successful social media accounts in Facebook and YouTube, is the self-citing and the cross-linking with similar ultraconservative, pro-Spain's unity and anti-immigration websites.
+One of its online marketing strategies, apart from successful social media accounts on Facebook and YouTube, is the self-citing and the cross-linking with similar ultraconservative, pro-Spain's unity and anti-immigration websites.
 This technique allows it to become more visible for the search engine optimization (SEO) of browsers such as Google.